 The Pre-painting Stage: Prepare by Clearing Up in 6 Easy Steps

-If you’ve never before painted around door knobs or cabinet hinges in your life, there’s no reason to torture yourself now.
+- Remove all hardware.
+If you’ve never before painted around doorknobs or cabinet hinges in your life, there’s no reason to torture yourself now.
 To protect your furniture from accidental drips, get some zipper storage bags and place all cabinet and door knobs, hinges, light switch plates and switches inside.
 To avoid confusion, make sure to label each individual bag so that you know where all bits and pieces should go (living room door, etc.) after you’re done repainting your walls.

+- Dress the part.
 Unfortunately, wearing your finest business suit will not yield better performance.
 In fact, you’ll end up spending a fortune trying to remove the paint splatters at your nearest dry cleaner.
-To save yourself tons of hassle, we suggest taking off all your jewellery and dressing in old, but comfortably loose clothing.
+To save yourself tons of hassle, we suggest taking off all your jewelry and dressing in old, but comfortably loose clothing.
 Such clothes include a pair of slip-on shoes and an old baseball hat (especially useful when painting ceilings).
 Don’t forget to wear some form of eye protection, too.

 The Painting Stage: 11 Tips & Tricks to Better Your Painting